RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - Call Me/Call Out (500 included minutes only)

-RingCentral allows you to host webinars for your business with the Webinar add-on ($30 per organizer per month billed annually or $54 per user per month billed monthly).
-This is available on either RingCentral video plan, although its features are unimpressive at best.
+RingCentral allows you to host webinars for your business with the Webinar add-on.
+This is available on any RingCentral video plan, and its features include:

 - AI webinar writing generator